Facial Image Deformation Based on Landmark Detection: Method

 \subsection{Expansion}

-Without generality, we just take the manipulation on the left eye $E$ as an example for explanation.
+In this section, we take the manipulation on the left eye $E$ as an example for explanation.
 The manipulation on the right eye is exactly symmetric to the manipulation on the left eye.
-There are two types of eye landmarks.
-One is the center landmark $E_c(x_c,y_c)$, and the other is landmarks that draw the outline of the eye.
-Before doing expansion, we have to first determine the control points, thereby making sure the area that needs to be adjusted, which is named as the deformation area in this paper.
-The center point $E_c(x_c,y_c)$ and the landmark at the corner of eye $E$, $E_d(x_d,y_d)$ are used to determine the boundary of the deformation area.
+Before doing expansion, we need to first determine the control points, thereby making sure the area that needs to be adjusted, which is named as the deformation area in this paper.
+The center point $E_c(x_c,y_c)$ and the landmark $E_d(x_d,y_d)$ at the corner of eye $E$ are used to determine the boundary of the deformation area.
 There are two schemes to determine $E_c$.
-One is just regarding the center landmark as $E_c$, and the other is regarding the midpoint between the landmark for the outer canthus $E_o$ and the landmark for the inner canthus $E_d$ as $E_c$.
-These two schemes are illustrated in Figure \ref{expansion}.
+One is regarding the center landmark as $E_c$, and the other is regarding the midpoint between the landmark for the outer canthus $E_o$ and the landmark for the inner canthus $E_d$ as $E_c$.
+These two schemes are illustrated in Figure \ref{expansion1} and \ref{expansion2}.

 The deformation area is a circle, whose center is $E_c$ and radius $R_E=((x_d-x_c)^2+(y_d-y_c)^2)^{1/2}$.
 Thus, the pixel $P(x,y)$ within the deformation area satisfies $((x-x_c)^2+(y-y_c)^2)^{1/2}<R_E$.
 For each pixel in the deformation area, there is a corresponding reference pixel $P_r(x_r,y_r)$.
 To find the corresponding reference pixel, we define a parameter $a$ which is used to determine the expansion scale for each pixel $S(x,y)$.
 Then the expansion scale is expressed as